nhibernate/nhibernate-core/CONTRIBUTING.md

 2. Provide a concise migration note (old → new) for each item.
 3. Update tests without deleting coverage.

-See Microsoft guidance on breaking changes for libraries [5][6] for definitions and recommended practices.
+See Microsoft guidance: the [.NET library breaking change guidance][5] and the [.NET compatibility change rules][6] for definitions and recommended practices.

 ## Further Discussion